JonathanDelm/AoC-with-ChatGPT/README.md

 ## Structure

 The project contains a folder for every challenge.
-Each folder contains:
+Each folder contains subfolders for every attempt if it took more than one attempt with:

 - A **conversation.md** file, which contains the conversation between me and ChatGPT.
 - A **conversation_screenshot.png** file, which contains a screenshot of the conversation.